Wisconsin: Sales Tax Handbook

 Vehicles purchases are some of the largest sales commonly made in Wisconsin, which means that they can lead to a hefty sales tax bill.
 This page covers the most important aspects of Wisconsin's sales tax with respects to vehicle purchases.
 For vehicles that are being rented or leased, see see taxation of leases and rentals.

 Wisconsin collects a 5% state sales tax rate on the purchase of all vehicles.
 There are also county taxes of up to 0.5%, and a stadium tax of up to 0.1%.
 Some dealerships also have the option to charge a dealer service fee of 99 dollars.
-The maximum tax that can be charged is 575 dollars.

 In addition to taxes, car purchases in Wisconsin may be subject to other fees like registration, title, and plate fees.
 You can find these fees further down on the page.